cridaflo/TorreChallenge/README.md

 ### Backend

 Set your database URI credentials in config.py like this: SQLALCHEMY_DATABASE_URI  = $DATABASE_URI.
+On the backend folder run the following commands:

 ```bash
 # install dependencies